-29. The Board of a financial services business must ensure that the Commission is advised of any material failure to comply with the provisions of the relevant laws and of any serious breaches of the policies, procedures or controls of the financial services business.
+29. The Board of a financial services business must ensure that the Commission is advised of any material failure to comply with the provisions of the Regulations and the rules in the Handbook and of any serious breaches of the policies, procedures or controls of the financial services business.